awesamarth/awesamarth/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 Probably building some cool sh\*t using NextJS (maybe Solidity too).
+- 🌱 Probably building some cool sh\*t using NextJS and Solidity.
 - 👯 I’m looking to collaborate on web3 hackathon projects
 - 💬 Ask me about blockchain technology
 - 📫 How to reach me: [My Twitter handle](https://twitter.com/awesamarth_)